0day-ci/linux/Documentation/trace/hwlat_detector.rst

  - tracing_threshold	- minimum latency value to be considered (usecs)
  - tracing_max_latency	- maximum hardware latency actually observed (usecs)
- - tracing_cpumask	- the CPUs to move the hwlat thread across
  - hwlat_detector/width - specified amount of time to spin within window (usecs)
  - hwlat_detector/window        - amount of time between (width) runs (usecs)
+ - hwlat_detector/cpus  - the CPUs to move the hwlat thread across

-The hwlat detector's kernel thread will migrate across each CPU specified in tracing_cpumask between each window.
-To limit the migration, either modify tracing_cpumask, or modify the hwlat kernel thread (named [hwlatd]) CPU affinity directly, and the migration will stop.
+The hwlat detector's kernel thread will migrate across each CPU specified in cpus list between each window.
+The hwlat detector will also obey the tracing_cpumask, so the thread will migrate on the set of cpus that is both on its cpus list and in the global tracing_cpumask file.
+To limit the migration, either modify cpumask, or modify the hwlat kernel thread (named [hwlatd]) CPU affinity directly, and the migration will stop.